-The Mehta Family Center for Engineering in Medicine (Kanpur)
+Mehta Family Center for Engineering in Medicine at IIT Kanpur

-This is not the first time IIT Kanpur has pioneered science-based curriculum in engineering.
-In 1959, a consortium of nine leading American universities, including Purdue, Princeton, Caltech, and MIT, helped launch IIT Kanpur as a classical technology/ engineering institute.
-In 1963, under the guidance of renowned economist John Kenneth Galbraith, IIT Kanpur became the first institute in India to offer computer science education.
-Now, with this global collaboration, IIT Kanpur becomes the first institute in India to integrate engineering and medicine, traditionally viewed as two separate disciplines.
+ITTK has a history of pioneering science-based curriculum in engineering.
+In 1959, a consortium of nine leading American universities helped launch IITK as a classical technology/ engineering institute, and in 1963, under the guidance of renowned economist John Kenneth Galbraith, IITK became the first institute in India to offer computer science education.
+In partnering with MFF to create the center, IITK became the first institute in India to integrate engineering and medicine.

-Healthcare has become one of the world’s biggest industry sectors, and students of the Mehta Family Center for Engineering in Medicine will be at the forefront of 21st-century innovations to prevent, diagnose, and treat diseases, improving human health and shaping the future of medicine.
+Faculty and students of the Mehta Family Center for Engineering in Medicine will be at the forefront of 21st-century innovations to prevent, diagnose, and treat diseases, improving human health and shaping the future of healthcare.

 Students who would like to learn more about the Mehta Family School of Data Science and Artificial Intelligence and the enrollment/ placement requirements may contact IITK.
 International faculty interested in partnering with IITK may contact MFF.